 After you’ve decided on a cleaner, follow the directions on the label.
-Some treatments must be left on the stain for a certain amount of time to function, while others may be applied and removed right away.
+Some treatments need to be left on the stain for a certain amount of time to function, while others may be applied and removed right away.

-If you’re using a concentrate, dilute it according to the package directions.
-We prefer to put this in a spray bottle since it is easier to apply.
+If you’re needing a concentrate, dilute it according to the package directions.
+I prefer to put this in a spray bottle since it is easier to apply.
 You may prepare a big batch and preserve it for future stain crises.

-However, try a new carpet cleaning product in an inconspicuous area before applying it on your carpet.
+However, try a new carpet cleaning product in an inconspicuous area before applying it to your carpet.
 Allow the product to sit on the spot for as long as the label specifies.
-Look for evidence of discolouration or damage during this time.
+Look for evidence of discoloration or damage during this time.
 If you discover any, toss the product and look for another.